ministryofjustice/moj-frontend/docs/components/badge.md

 This component has been used successfully in the following services:

 - Claim fees for Crown court defence (Legal Aid Agency)
-- Prisoner Escort Request (Her Majesty’s Prison and Probation Service)
+- Prisoner Escort Request (His Majesty’s Prison and Probation Service)
-- Professional case manager (Her Majesty’s Courts and Tribunals Service)
+- Professional case manager (His Majesty’s Courts and Tribunals Service)